 - Get as much information as you can about community service opportunities that interest you.
 Conduct Occupational Research; attend Career Fairs, Employer Sessions, and CareerMeetUps.
 The more information you gather, the better decisions you’ll be able to make

-- Consider taking a Career Assessment and meeting with a Career Coach.
+- Consider taking a Career Assessment and meeting with a Career Educator.
 Taking an inventory of your interests, personality, strengths, and values will give you clarity on your career decisions

 - Environments that give you the freedom to pursue threads of information and focus on informed decision-making are likely to bring out your best